The Flesh Is Weak

-The Flesh Is Weak is a 1957 British film directed by Don Chaffey.
-It stars John Derek and Milly Vitale.
-Distributors Corporation of America released the film in the USA as a double feature with Blonde in Bondage.
+The Flesh Is Weak is a 1957 British film directed by Don Chaffey and starring John Derek and Milly Vitale.
+It was written by Leigh Vance and Roger Falconer based on an original story by Deborah Bedford.
+Distributors Corporation of America released the film in the USA as a double feature with Blonde in Bondage (1957).

 Plot

 Tony Giani is a Soho pimp who preys on young provincial women who come to London seeking work.
 Marissa Cooper, one such girl, has just arrived in London.
 Giani spots her and offers her a job in the Golden Bucket, a nightclub.
-In her innocence, she doesn't realize the club is a front for prostitution.
+In her innocence, she does not realise the club is a front for prostitution.
 When she tries to escape from the pimp's control, she is set up by Giani and his brother Angelo and arrested by the police.
 Investigative journalist Lloyd Buxton persuades her to give evidence against the brothers leading to their imprisonment and her freedom.